Bourton on the Water is one of the best towns in the Cotswolds to visit, especially for families.

 Not only is it a gorgeous town, full of honey-coloured houses, there’s absolutely loads to do here and everyone should manage to find something to appeal to them.
 You can choose from museums to wildlife sanctuaries, dinosaur trails, treasure hunts, and more.

-Read on to explore what to do in Bourton on the Water with kids.
+Read on to explore the best things to do in Bourton on the Water with kids.

-- More things to do in Bourton on the Water
+Things to do in Bourton on the Water with kids